siphoPrince/eBookClub/README.md

 4. **Review & Comment**: Share your thoughts by leaving a review.
 Engage with other readers through comments and discussions.
 The more you participate, the richer your eBookClub experience becomes.

+   ##authors --
+   sipho mabirimise - mabirimisesipho@gmail.com
+   lerato mawasha - leratomawasha0@gmail.com
+   amukelani mabirimise - awmabirimise@gmail.com

-5. **Personalize**: Customize your profile to reflect your reading preferences.
+6. **Personalize**: Customize your profile to reflect your reading preferences.
 Receive tailored book recommendations and connect with users who share your literary tastes.

 ## Get Involved